GabrielLeonte/Dev.To-Hackathon/README.md

 ## Disclaimer

 No warranty expressed or implied.
 Software is as is.
+Also no warranty on my English(terrible i know)

 [twilio]: https://www.twilio.com